Portugapt/LearnHub/Courses/Machine Learning Engineering for Production (MLOps) DeepLearning dot ai/1 - Introduction to Machine Learning in Production/Week 2 - Notes.md

 - [ ] Data augmentation should try to generate more examples in the parts of the input space where the algorithm is already doing well and there’s no need for improvement.

 - [X] Data augmentation should try to generate more examples in the parts of the input space where you’d like to see improvement in the algorithm’s performance.

+# Notes on Colab notebook

+Will just copy paste some parts.

+>If you didn't fix this before training you will get errors regarding these issues and training will fail.
+Zero-byte images are not valid images and Keras will let you know once these files are reached.
+In a similar way .db files are not valid images. **It is a good practice to always make sure that you are submitting files with the correct specifications to your training algorithm before start running it** as these issues might not be encountered right away and you will have to solve them and start training again.

+>Class imbalance is a real problem that if not detected early on, gives the wrong impression that your model is performing better than it actually is.
+For this reason, is important to rely on several metrics that do a better job at capturing these kinds of issues. **In this case the standard accuracy metric is misleading and provides a false sense that the model is performing better than it actually is.**

+>There are several techniques to deal with class imbalance.
+A very popular one is `SMOTE`, which oversamples the minority classes by creating syntethic data.
+However, these techniques are outside the scope of this lab.

+>Now, the evaluation accuracy follows more closely the training one.
+This indicates that the model is no longer overfitting.
+Quite a remarkable finding, achieved by just augmenting the data set.
+Another option to handle overfitting is to include dropout layers in your model as mentioned earlier.

+>Another point worth mentioning, is that this model achieves a slightly lower evaluation accuracy when compared to the model without data augmentation.
+The reason for this, is that this model needs more epochs to train.
+To spot this issue, check that for the model without data augmentation, the training accuracy reached almost 100%, whereas the augmented one can still improve.